Tuesday, October 11, 2016

 108 E Proctor Street, Carson City

-talk by curator JoAnne Northrup.
-Her illustrated talk, Bringing the World to Northern Nevada is the next in CCAI’s Nevada Neighbors series.
-The talk will take place at 7pm at the BRIC, 108 E Proctor St, Carson City.
-There will be an informal reception for Ms. Northrup preceding the event; the doors open at 6:15pm.
+On Tuesday, October 11, the Capital City Arts Initiative [CCAI] will present an artist talk by Galen Brown.
+His illustrated talk, Untilted, is part of CCAI’s ongoing Nevada Neighbors series and will take place at 7pm at the Community Development building [the Brick], 108 E Proctor St, Carson City.
+There will be an informal reception for Brown preceding the event at 6:15pm.
 The presentation and reception are free, and the public is cordially invited.

-The Carson City Library co-sponsors the Nevada Neighbors series with CCAI.
-The Capital City Arts Initiative [CCAI] is funded in part by The Andy Warhol Foundation for the Visual Arts, National Endowment for the Arts, John Ben Snow Memorial Trust, Nevada Arts Council, City of Carson City, Nevada Humanities and the National Endowment for the Humanities, U.S. Bank Foundation, Comstock Foundation for History and Culture, and John and Grace Nauman Foundation.
+The Capital City Arts Initiative [CCAI] is funded in part by The Andy Warhol Foundation for the Visual Arts, National Endowment for the Arts, Nevada Arts Council, NV Energy Foundation, Robert Z. Hawkins Foundation, Nevada Humanities and the National Endowment for the Humanities, City of Carson City, U.S. Bank Foundation, and John and Grace Nauman Foundation.

 upper right image: Galen Brown, selfie, photograph, Kings Beach, Lake Tahoe, 1980’s

 upper left image: all pieces are Galen Brown’s works in Nevada Museum of Art’s Tilting the Basin exhibit, 2016